alphagov/govwifi-terraform/README.md

 ---
 ## Application deployment

+### Deploy terraform to the Tools account

+Run the following commands to initialize terraform for GovWifi-Tools account:
+`gds aws govwifi-tools -- make govwifi-tools run-terraform-init`

+Run the terraform plan:
+`	gds aws govwifi-tools -- make govwifi-tools plan`

+**Note:** You may receive the "Warning: Provider aws.dublin is undefined", this is expected.

+Run the terraform apply:
+`gds aws govwifi-tools -- make govwifi-tools apply`

+**Note:** If you receive an error, try to run the apply command once again.

+### Running CI/CD pipelines for the first time

 Follow the instructions captured [here](https://govwifi-dev-docs.cloudapps.digital/applications/deploying.html#core-services), refer to the document linked within the `Core services` section for detailed steps.